-All Peggy's work at Higher Ground Raptor Centre is performed voluntarily including that of Vet Dr Charles Carter.
+All Peggy's work at Higher Ground Raptor Centre is performed voluntarily as well as that of Vet Dr Charles Carter.

 ALL OUR PROJECTS are funded by donations and sponsors.

 We are currently setting up ways where you can donate for specific projects...until then here's a list of things we need help with: